 Your course must start on or after 1 August 2019 and be eligible e.g. a Level 3 or 4 course (such as an Extended Diploma or an A Level)

 You will not have to pay anything back until you are earning over £25,000 a year

-If you receive an Advanced Learning Loan and you are on a low income, you can receive help from the adult bursary (see above).
+If you receive an Advanced Learning Loan and you are on a low income, you can receive help from the adult financial support (see above).

 More information on Advanced Learner Loans may be found here.

 There are different financial arrangements for university education.
 You can obtain an application pack from March onwards each year for entry to a course in the following September.